 Spelling variations of this family name include: Letchworth, Latchworth, Letchworthy and others.

 Early Notables of the Letchworth family (pre 1700)

 More information is included under the topic Early Letchworth Notables in all our PDF Extended History products and printed products wherever possible.

 Letchworth migration to the United States

 Some of the first settlers of this family name were:

 Letchworth Settlers in United States in the 20th Century

-- Mrs. Ogden P. Letchworth, aged 50, who emigrated to the United States, in 1905
+Mrs. Ogden P. Letchworth, aged 50, who immigrated to the United States, in 1905

-Catherine Letchworth, who emigrated to the United States, in 1906
+Catherine Letchworth, who immigrated to the United States, in 1906